templecloud/website/lessons/3d-basic-rendering/volume-rendering-for-developers/intro-volume-rendering.md

 ![Figure 7: we can estimate the area under the curve that represent the amount of light scattered along the camera using a Riemann sum.
 The idea is to break the area under the curve into a sum of small rectangles.
 The height of each rectangle is given by Li(x) and the width, dx, is user defined.](/images/volume-rendering-developers/voldev-lightintegral2.png)

-To understand the type of problem we are solving here, we need to look at figures 6 and 7.
+To understand the type of problem we are solving here, we need to look at Figures 6 and 7.
 Figure 6 shows the incoming light arriving along the camera ray which, as you can see in the bottom part of the figure, is a continuous function.
 Let's call this function Li(x) where x here is any point along the camera ray contained within the range t0-t1.
 What we need to compute is the "area" below the curve.
 In mathematics, it is an integral that we can write as:

 $$
 \int_{x=t_0}^{t_1} Li(x) dx
 $$

-As we just said, the result of an integral (which is a number) is defined to be the (net signed) area under the curve (the function Li(x)) as illustrated in figure 6.
+As we just said, the result of an integral (which is a number) is defined to be the (net signed) area under the curve (the function Li(x)) as illustrated in Figure 6.
 The problem in our case is that we can't compute this area using an analytical solution.
-But we can use a trick to approximate this area by breaking it down into simpler shapes we know the area of: rectangles (as shown in figure 7).
+But we can use a trick to approximate this area by breaking it down into simpler shapes we know the area of: rectangles (as shown in Figure 7).
 We sample Li(x) along the curve at regular intervals which we know the width of (dx) and the area of the resulting rectangle can then be computed as Li(x) multiplied by dx (x is in the middle of the interval).
 By summing up the area of all the rectangles, we get an approximation of the area under the curve.
 Et voila!
 This technique is known as the Riemann sum (the idea of approximating a shape whose area we don't know with areas we do know goes back to the Greeks).

 You can find more information on integral and how to compute them in the lesson ["Mathematics of Shading"](/lessons/mathematics-physics-for-computer-graphics/mathematics-of-shading).